nitin611/ShareSpace/README.md

-# 🌟 Sharespace-Platform for vit student
+# 🌟 CampusCart-Platform for vit student

 ## Overview
-Sharespace is a platform designed for college students to buy and sell products easily.
+CampusCart is a platform designed for college students to buy and sell products easily.
 It creates a community-driven marketplace where students can connect and trade goods in a secure and user-friendly environment.

 ---